Release Planning

-The Release Planning feature in Digital.ai Agility helps teams plan, manage, and track releases across multiple projects.
-Release Planning provides a centralized view where release managers, program managers, and administrators can define releases, assign work items, and monitor progress.
+Release Planning helps teams plan, manage, and track releases across multiple projects.
+The centralized view enables release managers, program managers, and administrators to define releases, assign work items, and monitor progress.

 Release Field Integration

-- From Release Planning Board: Add work items directly within the release planning interface
+- Release Planning Board: Add work items directly within the release planning interface

-- From Asset Details Pages: Use the Release field in Story, Defect, and Portfolio Item details to select releases
+- Asset Details Pages: Use the Release field in story, defect, and portfolio item details to select releases

 - Inline Editing: Update release associations directly in grid views

-- Filter by Release: Filter portfolio items by Portfolio Item Release directly from the portfolio item list page
+- Filter by Release: Filter portfolio items by release from the portfolio item list page

-- My Recent Changes: Track all release field modifications in your activity feed
+- My Recent Changes: Track release field modifications in your activity feed

-The Release field displays releases in "Value Stream Name - Release Name" format for easy identification and selection.
+The Release field displays releases in "Value Stream Name - Release Name" format.
 For portfolio items, the Release field appears after the Owners field in the Asset Details page.

-- Log in to Agility, click the hamburger menu > Release Planning
+- Log in to Agility and click the hamburger menu > Release Planning.

-The Release Planning page is displayed with the Value Streams.
-If no value streams are configured, a splash page is displayed with a prompt to Create a New Value Stream.
+The Release Planning page displays value streams.
+If no value streams are configured, a splash page prompts you to create a new value stream.

-A Value Stream in Release Planning is a logical grouping of work that reflects how value flows through an organization.
+A value stream is a logical grouping of work that reflects how value flows through an organization.
 It connects strategy to execution by linking initiatives, releases, and work items that contribute to a common business objective.

-In simpler terms, a value stream helps teams visualize and manage all the work items (such as features, stories, and defects) that collectively deliver value to the customer in a specific business area or product line.
+Value streams help teams visualize and manage work items (features, stories, defects) that collectively deliver value to customers in a specific business area or product line.

 Example

-Each product line can be managed as a separate Value Stream.
-Within each Value Stream, multiple releases (for example, Q1 Release, Q2 Release) are created, and the teams assign features or stories to these releases.
+A company with two major product lines (Mobile Applications and Web Platform) can manage each as a separate value stream.
+Within each value stream, multiple releases (Q1 Release, Q2 Release) are created, and teams assign features or stories to these releases.

-- Log in to Agility, click the hamburger menu > Release Planning
+- Log in to Agility and click the hamburger menu > Release Planning.

 - On the Create Value Stream page, click Add Value Stream.